pablogs98/MLLess/README.md

 generates a set of files which contain execution statistics such as the total execution time, training cost or loss and time per step.

-Before starting the training, the desired dataset must be stored in the selected storage backend.
+Before starting the training, the desired dataset must be stored in IBM Cloud Object Storage.

 For other examples, check out the [examples](examples) folder.

 ### Partitioning a dataset

-MLLess requires datasets to be partitioned in batches in a certain format and stored in the selected storage backend.
+MLLess requires datasets to be partitioned in batches in a certain format and stored in IBM Cloud Object Storage.
 We provide a utility code which partitions the datasets used during our experimentation.
 The batch size, the separator and the partitioned dataset's filenames must be passed as parameters.
 The following example shows how to partition the Movielens-20M dataset.